MaximPerry/Install-Open-WebUI-Ollama-on-Ryzentosh/README.md

 ### Part 2: Install & setup Docker
 Docker is a bit tricky to install on Ryzentosh, because MacOS doesn't support AMD's virtualization technologies AMD-V (previously SVM).
 Do you know who _does_ support AMD-V in MacOS? **VirtualBox**!
 That's right.
 I couldn't beleive it myself, but somehow, VirtualBox supports AMD-V even on MacOS.
 Funny, eh!

 So, what we'll want to do here, is install Docker telling it to use VirtualBox for virtualization rather than MacOS's hypervisor (which doesn't support AMD).
+We can do that using a middleman app called **Minikube**.

 ****Note:** Commands bellow are run in Terminal.